 Many people avoid problems–or at least avoid discussing them.
 Some people experience total defeat when a solution does not appear immediately.
 Here is an approach to problems I encourage and utilize in my practice:

--Most problems do not require an immediate resolution.
+-Problems are discussable. -Most problems do not require an immediate resolution. -Exposing problems may enhance opportunities and choices.